bookofproofs/bookofproofs.github.io/_sources/history/19th-century/cherubino.md

 **Salvatore Cherubino** was an Italian mathematician who worked on algebraic geometry and probability theory.

 ### Mathematical Profile (Excerpt):
-* The family was not well-off and could not afford to give their son Salvatore the solid education that his talents clearly deserved.
 * Immediately after he graduated, Cherubino attended a course given by Pascal on classical binary forms.
 * This led to Cherubino publishing the paper Ampliamento di un sistema completo alle cui forme fondamentali si aggreghi una nuova forma di ordine n Ⓣ(Addition of a complete system to whose basic forms aggregates is a new form of order n) (1911) in Battaglini's Giornale di matematiche.
 * Cherubino was awarded a government scholarship for advanced study which allowed him to attend the courses of Levi-Civita and Veronese while, advised by Severi, he devoted himself to the study of algebraic geometry.